Luckey tops 1,000 as Thomasville romps

 Luckey reached the 1,000-point mark by hitting a layup with 1:11.
 The game was stopped while he received congratulations from coaches and teammates.

+“If he was thinking more about scoring, he would have gotten to 1,000 points a lot earlier than this,” Ferguson said.

+George Maxwell led North Rowan with 14 points and Jayden Polk had 13.

 In the girls game, North Rowan sailed to a 79-20 victory led by Bailee Goodlett’s 36 points.
-Midestiny Allen led Thomasville with 10 points.
+Mi’destiny Allen led Thomasville with 10.

 Commented